cncf/tag-observability/whitepaper.md

 ![image](https://user-images.githubusercontent.com/24193764/121791219-e2d80f00-cbbd-11eb-8696-09dfd226aff1.png)

 While such a level of correlation might be good enough for some use cases, we might be missing an important one: Large Scale!
 Processes in such large systems do not handle a few requests.
 They perform trillions of operations for vastly different purposes and effects.
 Even if we can get all log lines or traces from a single process, even for a single second, how do you find the request, operation or trace ID that is relevant to your goal from thousands of concurrent requests being processed at that time?
-Powerful logging languages (e.g. [LogQL](https://grafana.com/docs/loki/latest/logql/)) allow you to grep logs for details like log levels, error statuses, message, code file, etc. However, this requires you to understand the available fields, their format, and how it maps to the situation in the process.
+Powerful log query languages (e.g. [LogQL](https://grafana.com/docs/loki/latest/logql/)) allow you to grep logs for details like log levels, error statuses, message, code file, etc. However, this requires you to understand the available fields, their format, and how it maps to the situation in the process.

 Wouldn't it be better if the alert for a high number of certain errors or high latency of some endpoint let you know all the request IDs that were affected?
 Such alerts are probably based on __metrics__ and such metrics were incremented during some request flow, which most likely also produced a __log line or trace__ and had its __request, operation or trace ID__ assigned, right?